 Over the past eight seasons, the Yale men and women divers have continually improved and made a positive impact throughout the dual and championship season.
 The training has been fun, challenging and rewarding.
 The athletes like working hard towards their goals as individuals and as a team (swimming and diving).
 We are stronger together working collectively for a common goal.
 Our goal is to be top in the Ivy League and score at the Division I NCAA’s.

 On the international scene, Bergère led the United States diving team at the 2009 World University Games in Belgrade, Serbia.
-It marked the second time he coached the national team at that level (2003).
+It marked the second time he coached the national team at that level (2003 Dague, Korea).
 He was a diving coach at the 2004 Olympic Trials.
 He also was a judge at the 2008 Olympic Diving Trials.
-This coming year, he will be the head USA judge for the FINA Diving Grand Prix Meet in Veracruz, Mexico.
 He was J.O.
 Diving Coach 2000 in Munich Germany.

 Bergère’s prior collegiate coaching experience includes eight years at the helm of the University of Michigan’s diving program, during which he helped the men’s program to seven top-10 national finishes in swimming and diving, helped the women’s program to two top-10 national finishes, coached a 2003 NCAA platform diving champion, and was named the Big Ten Women’s Diving Coach of the Year in 2008.
 He has coached J.O National, Senior National and NCAA Champions.
 Bergere has been involved at every level of coaching from grass roots to national and international levels.